rajab57/TheTweetZone/README.md

 like the layout and decided to revert back to the old style.

 ## Issues
-1. Had inlne images in the tweets list working and it stopped displaying.
+1. Had inline images in the tweets list working and it stopped displaying.
 I am not sure if they can have a separate rate limit.
+They have started showing up in the second video.

+## First Video - Demo of the entire app
+## Second Video - Demo of ViewPage for Home and Mention Timelines

 ![Video Walkthrough](assets/TweetZone2.gif)